WadeGulbrandsen/moodle-docker/README.md

   ***Moodle 3.9 or higher is needed for Aurora***
 * Supports English (US, AUS, CA) and French (FR, CA)
 * Has the following extras installed
-  * `ClamAV` to use with the Antivirus plugin
   * `LDAP` to use with the LDAP Authentication
   * `memcached`, `redis`, and `mongodb` libraries to connect to cache servers
   * `aspell` with dictionaries for English and French
 * On start or restart the following will be done
-  * Update ClamAV definitions if `CLAMAV_CRON` is set
   * Copies plugins in /data/plugins into the container (uses the -u option to only overwrite older files)
   * Sets ownership on Moodle directories to `moodle`
   * Optionally auto updates to the latest build in the `MOODLE_BRANCH` environment variable
   * Sets the Apache ServerName from `wwwroot` in `config.php`
 * Cron jobs
-  The jobs can use any schedule desired by setting the `MOODLE_CRON` and `CLAMAV_CRON` environment variables
+  The jobs can use any schedule desired by setting the `MOODLE_CRON` environment variables
-  * Update ClamAV's virus definitions.
-Disabled by default.
   * Run the `/usr/local/bin/php /var/www/moodle/admin/cli/cron.php` as `moodle` every minute by default Can be disabled by clearing the MOODLE_CRON environment variable.
 If disabled you should set up some other method for running Moodle scheduled tasks.